 - Click on the icon in the Org Tree to assign a manager to that location.
 Managers assigned in this way will be the responsible party for any non-conformances found at that location.

-- If shifts are enabled, a manager can be selected for each shift.
+- A manager can be selected for each shift.

 - Open a document and navigate to the tab.

-- Set the Alternate Manager.
-The selected alternate manager will be the responsible party for all non-conformances created using the selected document.
+- Set 'Responsible Party.'
+The selected Manager will be the responsible party for all non-conformances created using the selected document.
 This overrides any responsible party set in the org tree.

 - Question Details

-- Navigate to Manage > Content > Question Library and edit a question.
+- Navigate to Manage > Question Library and edit a question.

 - Click on the "Response" checkmark at the top right

 - If the responsible party dropdown is left blank, the auditor will be allowed to choose the responsible party from the list of available managers.

 - Selecting a manager from the dropdown will assign any failures on the question to the selected manager.